kudashevs/programming-papers/README.md

 ## The list

-- The Next 700 Programming Languages (1965) by P. J. Landin
+- The Next 700 Programming Languages (1965) by P.J.
+Landin
 - Fundamental Concepts in Programming Languages (1967) by C. Strachey
 - Class and Subclass Declarations (1967) by O-J. Dahl, K. Nygaard
 - Go To Statement Considered Harmful (1968) by E.W.
 Dijkstra